 If you’re considering traveling, and planning your own trip is about saving money, getting off the tourist trail makes it even easier to travel cheap.
-Soon, I will post further in detail about how to find the best prices no matter where you travel, but keep in mind that you can take care of most of your major planning online ahead of time - with resources like Kayak.com, Hostelworld.com, Couchsurfing.com, Hospitalityclub.org and Vayama.com.
+Soon, I will post further in detail about how to find the best prices no matter where you travel, but keep in mind that you can take care of most of your major planning online ahead of time - with resources like Kayak.com, Hostelworld.com, Couchsurfing.com, Hospitalityclub.org, Vayama.com, and RoverPass.com.

 A few suggestions on where to start: